 Modalities5

-The kinds of data that an AI system can competently receive as input and produce as output, including text (language or code), images, video, and robotic actions.
+The kinds of data that an AI system can competently receive as input and produce as output, including text (language or code), images, video, and actions.

 (AI) Model1,3,9

 A core component of an AI system used to make inferences from inputs in order to produce outputs.
 A model characterizes an input-to-output transformation intended to perform a core computational task of the AI system (e.g., classifying an image, predicting the next word for a sequence, or selecting a robot’s next action given its state and goals).
+[Training is a fundamental aspect of an AI model.]

+[NB: In the context of vehicle systems, AI models may change as a result of over-the-air updates to the vehicle’s software.]

 Alternative11